hogsy/chronon/readme.md

 [![Screenshot](preview/thumb_04.png)](preview/04.webp)
 [![Screenshot](preview/thumb_06.png)](preview/06.webp)

-It's still in a very early stage of development so nothing is playable yet.
+It's still in a very early stage of development, so nothing is playable yet.
 Below is a list of what's been done thus far.

 - Loading from Anachronox's _DAT_ packages
-- Engine can initialize itself from the Anachronox game directory
+- Engine can initialise itself from the Anachronox game directory
 - Some preliminary work on loading Anachronox's models
 - Supports the various texture formats Anachronox uses (e.g. PNG, BMP and TGA)
 - Respects custom texture surface flags, inc. alpha effects for textures